LestariNingratna/Guttag-2016-Finger-Exercises/README.md

 Let s be a string that contains a sequence of decimal numbers separated by commas, e.g., s = '1.23,2.4,3.123'.
 Write a program that prints the sum of the numbers in s.

+<b>3.3 Finger Exercise<br /></b>
+What would have to be changed to make the code in Figure #3.4 work for finding an approximation to the cube root of both negative and #positive numbers?
+(Hint: think about changing low to ensure that the answer #lies within the region being searched.)